jtleek/modules/01_DataScientistToolbox/02_06_01_createNewRepo/index.md

 * Two methods of creating a GitHub repository:
   1. Start a repository from scratch
   2. "Fork" another user's repository
-* We'll start with the first method
+* This lecture will walk you through the first method
 * _NOTE: A repository is often referred to as a "repo"_

 ---

 ## Start a Repository From Scratch

-* Either go to your profile page (https://github.com/yourUserNameHere/) and click on "Create a new repo" in the upper righthand corner of the page
+* Either go to your profile page (https://github.com/your-user-name-goes-here/) and click on "Create a new repo" in the upper righthand corner of the page

 __...OR...__